 Ten final teams in the categories BPW Plan and BPW Canvas and BPW Sustainability pitch in front of a jury of experts who select the winning team of the third phase as well as the winning team of the BPW Sustainability Award.
-The top 3 teams from the jury session will also pitch in front of an audience at the award ceremony.
+The top 10 teams from the jury session will also pitch in front of an audience at the award ceremony.
 After a live vote, one team will receive the Audience Award.
 In the third phase, we will award the BPW Sustainability Award.
 The application is automatic for all submissions in the third phase.
 The winning team will be determined in the 3rd jury session.

 - Prize money winning team: 20,000 EUR

 - Prize money Audience Award: 3,000 EUR

-- Prize money BPW Sustainability
+- Presentation Sustainability Award

-Award: 5,000 EUR